About Sellafield

 The levels of artificial radioactivity that we have measured in the Irish Sea have no significant health effect on the Irish public, whether sailing, swimming or diving in the Irish Sea, or eating fish from the Irish Sea.

-Results from the EPA’s marine radioactivity monitoring programme show that the radiation exposure a person receives from artificial radioactivity in the Irish Sea is very small when compared to the levels of natural radioactivity in the environment.
+Results from the EPA’s marine radioactivity monitoring programme show that the radiation exposure a person receives from artificial radioactivity from eating seafood in the Irish Sea is very small when compared to the levels of natural radioactivity in the environment.
 Radiation exposure from all artificial radioactivity (including that from Sellafield) makes up less than 1% of the overall radiation exposure, or dose, a member of the Irish public receives.
-The most significant exposure pathway is exposure to radon gas in your own home, which makes up more than 50% of your radiation exposure (figure below).
+The most significant exposure pathway is exposure to radon gas in your own home, which makes up nearly 60% of your radiation exposure (chart below).

 Transporting radioactive materials by sea